WHY DO THESE FELLOWSHIPS EXIST?

 FOR WHOM ARE THE FELLOWSHIPS DESIGNED?

 True’s 2019-2020 fellowships are designed for college students of all majors who have completed or will complete their undergraduate studies in 2017, 2018, or 2019.
 Additionally, we recognize that there are many applicants in this age range for whom college has not been practical or possible for a variety of reasons.
-That said, we also welcome applications from individuals who are 21-25 years old and do not hold college diplomas.
+That said, we also welcome applications from individuals who do not hold college diplomas.
 While a degree is not a prerequisite for application, curiosity, enthusiasm, and a passion for technology and entrepreneurship are.

 If you are eligible for both programs, you may apply to either.
 Your selection has no effect on your chance of admission.